lahin31/typescript-cheatsheet/README.md

 const product = new Product("Milk", 250);
 ```

-# Section 6 - Type Guards
+# Section 6: Type Guards

-In order to find specific type when we use union types, we can use the Type Guard. `typeof`, `instanceof`, `in` are the example of Type Guards.
+In order to find specific type when we use union types, we can use the Type Guard. `typeof`, `instanceof`, `in` are the examples of Type Guard.

 ```ts
 // typeof